siberianfox/tinygwiki/JSON-Flow-Control-Specification.md

     {"b":<body>,"f":[1,0,255,1234]}<lf>

-The body echos the command that was sent, in normalized form (all caps, no whitespace).
-If echo is disabled (ee=0) the body returns null in this format: "b":""
+The body echos the command that was sent, in normalized form (all lowercase, no whitespace).

 The footer is the same structure as described for the Command.